Homily for third Sunday in ordinary time B19 Jan 2018, by Sermons in

 As Jesus walked along the Sea of Galilee, he saw Simon and his brother Andrew; they were casting their nets, for they were fishermen.
 Jesus called them to follow him, and immediately they left their nets and followed Jesus.
-And going a little further, he saw another set of brothers; James and John, and he called them also to follow him, and they did.
+And going a little further, he saw another set of brothers; James and John called them also to follow him, and they did.
 That is the kind of response God wants from us, to respond positively to the call to salvation.
-God has called you and me, and like the apostles we must drop our nets and follow him.
+God has called you and me, and like the apostles, we must drop our nets and follow him.
 Our nets may be that addiction, our lives of sin.
 We must drop them all to follow Jesus.

-When the apostles drooped their fishing nets, they were given another kind of ‘net’.
-They were given power to catch men, I will make you fishers of men.
+When the apostles drooped their fishing nets, they were given another kind of ‘net.’
+They were given the power to catch men, I will make you fishers of men.
 When we are bold enough to drop our weak and sinful nets, we are empowered with a stronger net.
 When we are bold enough to drop every other power to hold onto Christ, we become stronger.